kennethjkim97/ML-Coupon-Acceptance/README.md

 Link to Jupyter Notebook in Colab: https://colab.research.google.com/drive/1IfNWaa5cUaGMtQPEwfrQwVLegdagyGZ0?usp=sharing

+## **Overview**
-For my independent investigation, I will be observing the Takeout coupon group and will try to determine the characteristics of passengers who accept these coupons.
+For my independent investigation, I will be observing a dataset containing characteristics of people who received coupons while driving, particularly the Takeout food coupon group, and will try to determine the characteristics of passengers who accept these coupons.
 Acceptance Rate: There is a 74% chance that drivers who receive a takeout coupon will accept it.

+## **Findings**

 ### **Destination**
 People driving home are the most likely to accept a coupon for a takeout restaurant at 79%.
 This makes sense as buying takeout food implies the person will not eat in that immediate area and since they are already driving home, they can pickup food on the way.